 3. Know which cabins are more likely to make you seasick.

 We've circled the sweet spot for cabins. - Photo by Alexander Cher

 Passengers in bow cabins — at or near the front of the ship —and staterooms in the highest decks will feel the most motion and the worst location cruises who regularly get seasick.
 Midship cabins, which are always first to be sold out, are least motion-sensitive.
 See our step-by-step guide on picking the right cruise ship cabin for more info.

 4. Pack seasickness medication.

 Transderm Scop is worth going to your doctor for a prescription. - Photo by Transderm Scop

 Acupressure wristbands and antihistamines, such as Dramamine, are available without prescriptions and may cure seasickness for some.
 But Transderm Scōp, the small, prescription patch applied behind the ear, is considered the most effective and long-lasting of anti-seasickness drugs.
 Best of all, it’s less likely to make you drowsy than over-the-counter medications, and more likely to work than homeopathic options.

 Spring into action the second you see dark clouds on the horizon. - Photo by Bryan Busovicki

-Pay attention: The first symptom can be as harmless as yawning.
+Preventing seasickness once you’re already on the ship is all about paying attention.
+In fact, the first symptom can be as harmless as yawning.
 If winds are picking up and you start to notice heavier rocking, take your meds and move to a less motion-sensitive area of the ship before seasickness hits.